honeycombio/multiarch-confluent/README.md

 2. If I can construct an image manifest by hand, I can use those layers on top of a known base image like ubuntu:18.04 or openjdk:18.

+3. With these images, I can start up my Tilt env and submit (and query) data.
+My laptop is amd64, but that's promising.